mening12001/Harmonica/README.md

 ![Image of Yaktocat](https://www.dspguide.com/graphics/E_13_4.gif)

-In the considered discrete case, obviously, the summation will not have infinity as a limit, but the number of points given to be interpolated(sample frequency) divided by 2; refering to nyquist limit.
+In the considered discrete case, obviously, the summation will not have infinity as a limit, but the number of points given to be interpolated(sample frequency) divided by 2; refering to nyquist limit(the formula implies some other adjustments for the discrete case).
+The problem that needs to be solved is that of finding the coeficients an, bn, a0; such that the overall obtained function x(t) interpolates as accurately as possible the given set of points.
+The intention is to avoid the conventional way of determining the values of the parameters(by the means of Fourier Transform), proposing a different aproach by viewing this conundrum as an optimization problem.
 The implementation is based on a genetic algorithm, as expected.
 Therefore, the genotype is defined as fallows:

       [a1, a2, ..., an, b1, b2, ..., bn, a0]